averykhoo/dotfiles/README.md

 *   `sudo subscription-manager register`
 *   `sudo subscription-manager attach`
 *   `sudo yum install -y git`
-*   to set up local repo from the RHEL 8 DVD
+*   to set up local repo from the [RHEL 8.2 DVD](https://developers.redhat.com/download-manager/file/rhel-8.2-x86_64-dvd.iso)
     *   you will need at least 8.5GB of space for this, and another temporary 8.5GB for the iso
     *   copy in the iso as `rhel-8.2-x86_64-dvd.iso`, and run the `rhel-dvd-repo.sh` from that directory
     *   alternatively if you don't have an extra 8.5GB temp space, insert the DVD and run `rhel-dvd-repo.sh`, but this will likely be much slower
+    *   any other version of RHEL -> update the sha256 and .repo file accordingly

 ##  XFCE
 *   `sudo yum group install -y xfce`